Rock Hill DUI Attorney

 What are the Penalties for DUI in South Carolina?

-If convicted of DUI (or DUAC), the criminal penalties that apply are dependent upon whether it is a first, second, third, or subsequent offense, the person's alcohol concentration, and/or if there were any injuries/deaths/property damage
+If convicted of DUI (or DUAC), the criminal penalties that apply are dependent upon whether it is a first, second, third, or subsequent offense, the person's alcohol concentration, and whether there were any serious injuries or a death.

 • If a person is convicted of another DUI or DUAC within 10 years of a prior DUI or DUAC, the penalties are enhanced and become more severe.